Lower Extremity Products

 A hydraulic fluid cylinder is installed in the knee that uses principles of fluid mechanics to vary the resistance of the knee as the user changes their walking speed.
 This allows the individual to walk at different cadences and have the prosthetic knee keep pace to ensure the prosthesis is always in the correct position for safety when placing weight onto the prosthesis at heel contact.
 Hydraulic knee units are usually heavier duty than pneumatic knees.

-The C-Leg Micro processor knee system provides optimal stability during the gait cycle.
-Multiple sensors in the C-Leg records information more than 50 times per second resulting in reproducing the closest possible natural gait for the amputee.
+Microprocessor Knee (MPK) systems provide optimal stability during the gait cycle.
+Multiple sensors record angular and positional information more than 50 times per second and send input signals to the knee control mechanisms.
+This results in reproducing the closest possible natural gait for the amputee.

-This new dimension provides stability and security whilst walking down stairs, ramps and all uneven terrain.
+This new dimension of instantaneous control provides stability and security whilst walking on stairs, ramps and all uneven terrain.

-We are pleased to discuss the benefits of this system with our clients.
+We are pleased to discuss the benefits of these systems with our clients.
 Contact us for more details.